Greetings to English Language Learners and their families!

 In July, 2012, my family and I moved from Rochester, NY to Phoenix, AZ.
 I am new to Arizona, and I wish to continue my career of teaching English to speakers of other languages.

-Until June, 2012, I was a full time, tenured ESL teacher at Greece Olympia High School in the Greece Central School District in Rochester, NY.
+Until June, 2012, I was a full time, tenured ESOL teacher at a High School in the Greece Central School District in Rochester, NY.
 My students came from many different countries and spoke many different languages.
-Some had good education from their native countries, and other students came to us with very little or no education at all.
+Some had a solid education from their native countries, and other students came to us with very little or no education at all.
 Also, some students came to us already knowing some English, while others knew no English.

-During the 4+ years I taught at Olympia High School, I had separate ESL classes where students came directly to my classroom to build their English skills.
+During the 5 years I taught at the high school, I had separate ESL classes where students came directly to my classroom to build their English skills.
 Also, I often went into subject classrooms to help students learn English while they studied their subjects.
 The subject classrooms I went to were Global History, U.S. History, English for grades 10-12, algebra, health, and career classes.
 Those are all subjects I know and can help with, too.
 Additionally, I have a bachelor's degree in Spanish, so I've tutored students in that subject as well.

 All of the high school students in NY must pass 5 New York State Regents Exams to graduate.
 My ESL students did pass their tests and graduated!
 Most of them are attending college in the Rochester area and are doing very well.